The Double Header: Location

-The Double Header was located just south of Yestler Way, facing the 2nd Avenue South Extension.
+The Double Header was located just south of Yesler Way, facing the 2nd Avenue South Extension.
 This placed the Double Header one block south of Smith Tower.
 By the time The Double Header closed it was situated on a major transit hub.
 Pioneer Square station opened in 1990 on the same block as Smith Tower, and several local and inter-city busses stopped at the 2nd Ave Ext S & Yesler Way stop, in front of The Double Header.

 Decline as a Gay Bar

 During the 1970s, the cost of living in the Pioneer Square neighborhood rose as rent prices noticeably increased, pushing the LGBTQ community north and across the I-5 highway into the Capitol Hill neighborhood.
 The Seattle Post-Intelligencer writes that:

 The Double Header was once at the epicenter of Seattle's gay culture, until the city's gay scene moved from Pioneer Square to Capitol Hill in the late 1970s. ...Now the Double Header is no longer considered a gay bar.